-- Today (Friday) gas pollution is expected south and southwest of the volcano, but south and southeast of it tomorrow (Saturday). - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
+- Today (Tuesday) gas pollution is expected Southwest and West of the volcano.
+Tomorrow (Wednesday) gas pollution might be felt to the Northwest of the eruption site. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
 Most reliable are the forecast maps approved my meteorologist on duty, see Gas forecast.
 And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page